suehurst/pg_script_library/README.md

 ## Overview
 The PostgreSQL Script Library is a companion to the book, [The Left Side of Monday](https://www.publishingconceptsllc.com/product/the-left-side-of-monday/).
 Specifically, the PostgreSQL Script Library illustrates the CLEAN (Consistent Live Enduring Accessible Navigable) data discussion in *The Data Factory* chapter.\
 \
 The scripts are organized by module, via the naming convention pg_admin_, pg_bar_, pg_base_ and pg_fdw_.
-The intent is to allow the database creator to choose which modules to install, except for the required Admin module.
+The intent is to allow the database creator to choose which modules to install, except for the required Admin, BAR and Base modules.
 Other modules will be published at a later date.
 The **Admin** module is not optional.
 It contains the first steps for getting started, such as creating the database, a superuser and default roles and grants.
 The **BAR** (Backup-Audit-Recover) module answers the questions: who?, what?, where?, when? how? and how much?.
 As the name suggests, the BAR module monitors database activity for selected tables.
 The **Base** module includes a staging area for batch uploads of data, a storage area for protecting your single source of truth, a devops area that provides developers and users everything they need to do their jobs without contaminating the source data and a convenience store full of ready-to-use stored functions and procedures.
 The **FDW** module is a must for connecting to external data sources...just use those sources in situ (where they are).\
 \
 Basic functionality for building the foundation of your database is included in these scripts.
-Many functions and procedures are provided to limit the human error factor from contaminating your data asset.
+At least 15 functions and procedures are provided to reduce the human error factor from contaminating your data asset.
 Even when errors occur, you can easily do root cause analysis to determine what went wrong so you can undo the error.
-Protections are built into the database objects themselves so that your database can defend itself.\
+Protections are built into the database objects themselves so that your database can defend itself.
+At least 17 views are provided in the required installation to show the full scope of related entities, including views of database objects and their descriptions.
+Views of sources tables that live in the chief schema are updatable with safeguards in place to deter ad hoc data manipulation directly in the source tables.\
 \
 Use the principles for building the new foundation of your database as you develop new database objects specific to your business.